Wifejak (WIFE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wifejak Historical Price

-According to the latest data gathered on Wifejak live price page, the current price of Wifejak is 0USD.
-The circulating supply of Wifejak(WIFE) is 1000.00M WIFE , giving it a market capitalization of $673.79K.
+According to the latest data gathered on Wifejak live price page, the current price of Wifejak is 0.00078299USD.
+The circulating supply of Wifejak(WIFE) is 1000.00M WIFE , giving it a market capitalization of $777.85K.

 The Wifejak Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WIFE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.